0NETRUNNER/RockPaperScissorsLizardSpockPP2/README.md

 # User Experience

 ## Initial Discussion

 ### Key information for this site

+* An advanced version of the traditional game of Rock, Paper Scissors.

+* Two new choices Lizard & Spock.

+* A game to play between the user and the computer.

+* Learn how to play Rock Paper Scissors Lizard Spock.

 ## User Stories

+* I want the game to load quickly.

+* I dont want too much of a challenge.

+* I want to see my score go up.

+* I want to see if I won.

 ### Client goals

+* To be able to view the game on a range of devices.

+* To make it clear how to play the game.

+* To have game controls that are easy to read and use.

+* To be able to play the game again.

 # Design